abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

               - *relative*: for instance, the improvements are too small with respect to time, number of iterations, number of solutions, ... .

+          ..  only:: html

               Most of the time, you combine some of these criteria together.
 You can also update these criteria during the search.
-          In *or-tools*, stopping criteria are implemented using specialized ``SearchMonitor``\s: ``SearchLimit``\s.
+              In *or-tools*, stopping criteria are implemented using specialized ``SearchMonitor``\s: ``SearchLimit``\s (see the subsection :ref:`search_limits`).

+          ..  raw:: latex

+              Most of the time, you combine some of these criteria together.
+You can also update these criteria during the search.
+              In~\emph{or-tools}, stopping criteria are implemented using specialized \code{SearchMonitor}s: \code{SearchLimit}s
+              (see subsection~\ref{manual/ls/basic_working_local_search:search-limits}).

 ..  only:: draft